nueces/qcase/README.md

 The bootstrap target creates a set following set of resources:
  - A s3 bucket to be used as a backend storage for terraform state files.
+ - A keypair that would be stored in the configured `vault_directory`.
+This keypair is created in this stage, because using terraform instead, would end with the cryptographical material being stored in the tfstate file.

 To run the process just execute:
 ```shell